nrwl/nx/docs/shared/node-tutorial/02-display-todos.md

 }
 ```

+{% callout type="note" title="We keep things simple here" %}
-> Usually services should call some kind of data source (like a database or even a file) but for this tutorial, just populate todos manually.
+Usually services should call some kind of data source (like a database or even a file) but for this tutorial, just populate todos manually.
+{% /callout %}

 You now have your Todos service ready!